Moving from the physical server world to a virtual infrastructure requires adherence to industry best practices

 3. Customize file management.
 Guest virtual machine (VM) file management can get messy.
 Use a common sense naming convention for guest VMs and document each new VM.
 Virtualization software can use cryptic file and directory names during the guest VM creation process.
 Customize all VM files to reflect the name of the host, and place all files related to a VM in a single directory.

 4. For security's sake, limit host console access and guest VM management to only those that need it.
 You don't want to lose a VM to careless clicking.
-Don't forget
+Don't forget to use encryption and active control lists for host management ports as well.

 5. Research server activity.
 Every server is not a candidate for virtualization.
 Capture some utilization statistics on the four core resources: processor, memory, network and storage prior to converting a physical server to a virtual machine.
 Physical servers with low to moderate activity across the four resources are excellent candidates for virtualization.